Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 # ComfyUI GLM-4 Wrapper

-**NOTE:** You can find this wrappen in ComfyUI-Manager.
+**NOTE:** You can find this wrapper in [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager).
 Search for GLM-4 and install it through there.

 This repository contains custom nodes for ComfyUI, specifically designed to enhance and infer prompts using the GLM-4 model on local hardware.